Need help applying for health insurance? Legal Aid is here to help!

 *Open enrollment is from November 1, 2017 to December 15, 2017.
 After this date, you can enroll or change plans only if you qualify for Special Enrollment.

-*If you do not purchase health insurance coverage, you will face a fine on your tax return.
-You will pay the higher of these two amounts: $695 per adult (and $347.50 per child) or 2.5% of your annual household income up to $2,085.
+*If you do not purchase health insurance coverage, you will face a fine on your tax return. $695 per adult (and $347.50 per child) up to $2,085 or 2.5% of the annual household income in excess of the return filing threshold up to the national average premium for a bronze level health plan.
+In 2016, the national average was $2,676 per year for an individual.

 *Legal Aid is here to help Hawaii residents find affordable coverage.
 For FREE help call (808) 536-4302 to make an appointment.
 Monday-Friday (9:00-11:30 A.M. and 1:00-3:30 P.M.)